 Susana Dietrich, Program Director, email@example.com

 Science & Health Program Office: Vestergade 7-37

 Questions and feedback

-If you have questions to the readings, lectures, or assignments, you are always welcome to contact me by email.
-Alternatively you can email program S&H support (firstname.lastname@example.org) to setup an appointment or ask a question.
+If you have questions about the readings, lectures, or assignments, you are always welcome to contact me, preferable on my canvas mail or alternatively by my DIS mail.

 Use of Laptops or Phones in Class

 Use of phones in class is not allowed.
 Laptop use is allowed for group and project work only and when authorized.